 Similar to other companies, it’s not expected to see negative reviews posted on a company’s website.
 That’s why we also reviewed the company on other websites, such as the Better Business Bureau (BBB).
 This was done to gain more information about this company’s practices and services.

-Stated on the website, the company does have an A+ rating from the BBB.
-This is a favorable rating, however Resort Advisory Group has had 8 complaints between 2018 and 2021.
+As stated on the website, the company does have an A+ rating from the BBB.
+This is a favorable rating, however, Resort Advisory Group has had 8 complaints between 2018 and 2021.
 With only a total of 22 reviews.

 Five of the complaints were specific to the products and services provided by Resort Advisory Group.